zotonic/zotonic/doc/ref/notifications/notification/meta-module_deactivate.rst

 module_deactivate
 ^^^^^^^^^^^^^^^^^

-A module has been stopped and deactivated. (notify)
+A module has been stopped and deactivated.

 Type:
-    :ref:`notification-first`
+    :ref:`notification-notify`

 Return: